datakaveri/iudx-deployment/Docker-Swarm-deployment/single-node/databroker/README.md

 cp /etc/letsencrypt/live/<rabbitmq-fully-qualified-domain-name>/privkey.pem secrets/pki/rabbitmq-server-key.pem
 ```
+### Configuring backup
+Application at backup/backup-app backs up Rabbitmq definitions files to another VM using scp command whenever there is change in queues, users, exchanges.
+* Need to generate dedicated ssh keys to use for scp to backup VM.
+Copy the private and public keys to ``secrets/pki/backup-ssh-privkey`` and ``secrets/pki/backup-ssh-pubkey``.
-4. Configure the secrets/.rabbitmq-backup.env file with appropriate values in the place holders “<>”
+* Configure the secrets/.rabbitmq-backup.env file with appropriate values in the place holders “<>”.

-5. Secrets directory after generation of secrets
+Secrets directory after generation of secrets
 ```sh
 secrets/
 |-- passwords